aarondcohen/id128/README.md

 import { UlidMonotonic } from 'id128';
 ```

-UlidMonotonic is inspired by the [specification](https://github.com/ulid/spec#monotonicity),
+UlidMonotonic is inspired by the [specification](https://github.com/ulid/spec#monotonicity):
-however has some key differences:
 - collision resistant: 15-bits of random seeded clock sequence plus 64-bits of randomness
 - total ordered: prefixed with millisecond precision timestamp plus 15-bit clock sequence
 - database friendly: fits within a uuid and generally appends to the index
 - human friendly: canonically encodes as a case-insensitive Crockford 32 number

-It is useful when you need a server unique id.
+It is useful when you need to guarantee a process unique id.

 ## Additional Properties